Check the Domains FAQ if you don't find what you're looking for.

 Why use a third-level domain?
 You might want to have different domain names for marketing or a blog.
 For example, blog.contoso.com.
 You typically add a second-level domain, like contoso.com, to use with Microsoft but you can also use third-level domains if you like.

-Learn more about what you can do with domains for each type of offering in the Microsoft 365 and Office 365 platform service description.
+Learn more about what you can do with domains for each type of offering in the Microsoft 365 feature descriptions.

 Understand DNS record types